hashicorp/terraform-website/content/source/docs/cloud/api/policy-set-params.html.md

 ### Query Parameters

-This endpoint supports pagination [with standard URL query parameters](./index.html#query-parameters); remember to percent-encode `[` as `%5B` and `]` as `%5D` if your tooling doesn't automatically encode URLs.
+This endpoint supports pagination [with standard URL query parameters](./index.html#query-parameters).
+Remember to percent-encode `[` as `%5B` and `]` as `%5D` if your tooling doesn't automatically encode URLs.
 If neither pagination query parameters are provided, the endpoint will not be paginated and will return all results.

 Parameter                   | Description
 ----------------------------|------------